Scott Newman (actor): Death

-He suffered a motorcycle accident in the fall of 1978, and was taking painkillers to ease the discomfort of his injuries.
+After a motorcycle accident in the fall of 1978, he was taking painkillers to ease the discomfort of his injuries.
 He also accepted an offer of psychiatric help, paid for by his father.
 However, in Los Angeles on the night of November 19, he took a fatal dose of valium with alcohol and other drugs.
 Police ruled the death as accidental.
 His father told Hotchner: "There's nothing you can say that will repair my guilt about Scott.
 It will be with me as long as I live."

 Scott Newman Center

 In 1980, Paul Newman established the Scott Newman Center, dedicated to helping healthcare professionals and teachers educate children about the dangers of alcohol and drug abuse.
 The organization also founded the Rowdy Ridge Gang Camp, a network of summer camps for families dealing with problems associated with drug abuse and alcoholism.